 My ambition is to kayak on the crystal waters of Abel Tasman National Park, but maybe do it glamping style, which sounds more me than schlepping my stuff around in a waterproof pod for a few days!

 I remember driving the west coast as a teenager on a family holiday (dad was actually driving) and I found it to be utterly boring!
 Bear that in mind if you have kids with you, but if not, then plan to spend a night in Hokitika or Greymouth.
 The former hosts the crazy and innovative Hokitika Wild Food Festival in March where you can gulp down a shot glass of horse semen or chew on a fried huhu grub.

 To get to the glaciers you have a long drive ahead of you and while it’s amazing scenery, it is rather same same!
 (Sorry, I’m being 17).
-After seeing them you’ll continue to Haast and cut towards the east through Mt Aspiring National Park and I’d recommend staying in Wanaka for at least 2 days (or 5).
+After seeing them (and hiking further than you used to thanks to melted glaciers over the years) you’ll continue to Haast and cut east through Mt Aspiring National Park and I’d recommend staying in Wanaka for at least 2 days (or 5).

 Queenstown/Wanaka – 2 to 3 nights (unless it’s winter and you’ve come here to ski!)

 Queenstown is the winter party capital of New Zealand!
 The annual winter festival sees the city and the ski fields heaving with visitors and events, but in summer it’s just as magical.
 Some people fly into Queenstown and spend a week just here.
 That would be a great way to see a slice of NZ too and take day trips from here into Central Otago.
 The lake is stunning and several restaurants and bars are located around it in the city.
 Here’s a blog post I wrote with more detail about exploring Queenstown to Wanaka in 5 days >>